dingbat91/TR_Project_TeamB/README.md

 The search bar can be used to find movies by using a keyword related to movie title or details which will then display list of related movies.
 After clicking on a specific movie, it will redirect to the details of that particular movie.

+For fetching data from the API, we are using debouncing concept to improve performance.

 ### Genre Page

 <img src= src\assets\images\readme\GenrePage.png width=800/>